 Use Repeat Copy Across Materials

 Another important practice is to use repeat copy across all your materials.
 This will provide consistency of message in English as well as in the other languages you translate your materials into.
 Plus, if you use an experienced marketing translation agency, they will probably be using a translation memory tool which will help reduce costs on repeated copy.
 What a translation memory tool, or TM tool, does is it stores “segments” (phrases, words, or short sentences) that have been translated previously for your company.
 When a new document is submitted for translation it is added to the TM tool which then matches the segments to previously translated copy and provides the previous translation to the linguist.
 This not only helps keep your translations consistent but it helps reduce the number of words that need to be manually translated each time – thus reducing cost.

 Finally, the materials given to the marketing translation service should not only be well written, concise, and void of local humor and expressions, they should be the FINAL copy.
 If words are removed or changed from the original copy after the marketing translation is complete, it is not just a matter of removing or changing the same words in the translation.
 Last minute changes complicate the translation process and make keeping a clear message and accurate version control very difficult.
 To avoid this, always wait till the copy is final before sending it to a marketing translation service.

 A reputable marketing translation agency like Rapport International will catch these types of potential issues, and help you translate appropriately for your target market, BEFORE a mistake happens.
 Here at Rapport International we get to know each client’s needs and wants, and will deliver your translations on-time and how you want them EVERY TIME.

-Please come back in 2 weeks for the next installment of our marketing translation series, Culturally Appropriate Marketing Translation.
+Please come back for the next installment of our marketing translation series, Culturally Appropriate Marketing Translation.